microsoft/devicescript/website/docs/api/drivers/accelerometer.md

 # Accelerometer

-The `startAccelerometer` function starts a [accelerometer](https://microsoft.github.io/jacdac-docs/services/accelerometer) server on the device and returns a [client](/api/clients/accelerometer).
+The `startAccelerometer` function starts an [accelerometer](https://microsoft.github.io/jacdac-docs/services/accelerometer) server on the device and returns a [client](/api/clients/accelerometer).

 The accelerometer IMU chip will be auto-detected if it is supported.